 While these historic American hotels might not be as old as their counterparts across either of the big ponds, their rich and storied histories have ensured their success — for centuries!
 Thanks to the country’s melting pot roots, you can find Spanish influences from Florida to the Southwest and England’s Georgian styling with its Federal offshoot that came around the time of independence in New England.
 Then there’s Victorian, Italianate, and Greek and Gothic Revival stylings with their respective presence across the country.

 Organizations like the National Trust for Historic Preservation’s Historic Hotels of America program value the integrity of these important buildings.
-285 hotels currently qualify for the program based on their efforts to faithfully maintain “historic integrity, architecture, and ambiance.”
+Two hundred and eighty-five hotels currently qualify for the program based on their efforts to faithfully maintain “historic integrity, architecture, and ambiance.”
 Hotels must be at least 50 years old to qualify and been designated by the U.S. Secretary of the Interior as a National Historic Landmark as well as harbor historic significance.

 No matter what corner of the USA you’re visiting, these incredible historic American hotels will have you seeing ghosts of the past within their stone walls and old wood floors.

 Three incarnations of the Palmer House have been at the intersection of State and Monroe streets in Chicago.
 The hotel originally opened on September 26th, 1871 but burned down a mere 13 days later in the Great Chicago Fire.
 Its second incarnation was seven stories, which over-sized rooms, and ultra-luxe decor and was branded as the “World’s Only Fire-Proof Hotel” as it was mainly constructed of iron and brick and appealed to hysterics who feared another massive fire.